xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/man/en/DocFetcher_Manual_files/Query_Syntax.markdown

 Phrase Searches and Required Terms
 ----------------------------------
 To search for a phrase (i.e. a sequence of words), put the phrase in double quotes.
-To indicate that the documents to search for must contain a particular word, put a `'+'` in front of it.
+To indicate that the documents to search for must contain a particular word, put a `'+'` in front of the word.
 Of course you can combine these constructs with boolean operators and parentheses.
 Again, some examples:

 Query                 | Resulting documents contain...
 ----------------------|-------------------------------------
-`"dog cat mouse"`     | the words `dog`, `cat` and `mouse`, in that particular order `+dog cat`            | definitely `dog`, and maybe also `cat` `"dog cat" AND mouse` | the phrase `dog cat`, and the word `mouse` `+dog +cat`           | (equivalent to `dog AND cat`)
+`"dog cat mouse"`     | the words `dog`, `cat` and `mouse`, in that particular order `+dog cat`            | definitely `dog`, and maybe also `cat` `"dog cat" AND mouse` | the phrase `dog cat`, and the word `mouse` `+dog +cat`           | (equivalent to the query `dog AND cat`)

 Wildcards